TriplyDB/Documentation/docs/triply-etl/cli/index.md

 New versions of TriplyETL are released regularly.
 Moving to a new version is generally a good idea, because it allows new features to be used and will include fixes for known/reported bugs.
 At the same time, updating to a new version may require changes to your pipeline.

-It is important to determine an approach for updating your TriplyETL repositories that fits your project and organisation.
+It is important to determine an approach for updating your TriplyETL repositories that fits your project and organization.
 The following sections describe how you can make such a determination.

 ## Check the current version